-According to the 2018 Robert Half Salary Guide, the midpoint salary for senior accountants is $75,000.
+According to the 2019 Robert Half Salary Guide for Accounting and Finance Professionals, the midpoint salary for senior accountants is $77,750.
 Midpoint is defined as the salary for candidates with an average level of experience for the position and the necessary skills to meet the job requirements.

 The salaries listed in the Salary Guide reflect starting pay and are based on actual placements throughout the United States, as well as an analysis of the supply of talent and other market conditions.
 Factors that can influence pay levels are company size, industry and location.

 Senior accountants are jacks-of-all-trades in record keeping and compliance.
 Not only do they have the skills needed to complete tasks themselves, but they also have the experience to supervise other employees and make strategic recommendations.
 Although adding this position to your firm takes time and money, you'll reap the rewards through increased integrity of your record keeping and improved efficiency.

 Are you ready to put that senior accountant job description to work?
 Robert Half has been helping companies like yours find top talent since 1948.